Siobhan Paton: 2000 Summer Paralympics

 Siobhan Paton only competed in one Paralympics in her career where she managed to set many world records; some of which remain unbroken.
 Siobhan remained composed during the 2000 Paralympics because she had the mentality that it was 'just another meet'.
 Paton was coached by the grandfather of Jacqueline Freney who now assists in the development of Freney.

 Paton won six Paralympic medals during the 2000 Sydney Paralympic Games.
 She won gold in the 50m freestyle, 200m freestyle, 50m backstroke, 50m butterfly, 100m freestyle and 200m individual medley.
 Paton was identified as one of the highest individual gold medalist at a single Games.

 The 2000 Summer Paralympic Games in Sydney were the final Paralympic Games which Paton was eligible to compete in.
-Having an intellectual disability meant that Paton was never allowed to better her initial Paralympic achievements after the International Paralympic Committee (IPC) banned all athletes in her class after a scandal with the Spanish basketball team at the 2000 Games.
+Having an intellectual disability meant that Paton was never allowed to better her initial Paralympic achievements after the International Paralympic Committee (IPC) banned all athletes in her class after the Spanish basketball scandal at the 2000 Games.